waldow/DevDeck/README.md

 **🟢 Process supervision**
 - Start, stop, restart, and watch any local command (`npm run dev`, `func start`, `dotnet run`, `docker compose up`, custom binaries).
+- **Start all / Stop all** from the dashboard — a staggered ignite / power-down cascade animates cards as they come up and go down.
 - Per-service environment variables, with **secret masking** in the UI.
 - **Process-tree kill** on stop — `npm` and all its children go down together.
 - Run history per service: start/stop timestamps, exit codes, downloadable logs.